efantinatti/team_project-13/README-Project-2.md

 - ### Database augmentation (add rows)

-Based on customer's age, we will also cross-reference the different generations (Gen X, Gen Z, Millenials, etc.) based on the decades the customers were born.
+Based on the customer's age, we will also cross-reference the different generations (Gen X, Gen Z, Millenials, etc.) based on the decades the customers were born.

 ```python
   # Merge the DataFrames